 I started researching tigernut flour after I stumbled upon an article of Whole Food's Market Top Food Trends for 2020, mentioning "super flours" like tigernut flour becoming more popular in the new year.
 During my research, I discovered that tigernuts have been declared low FODMAP by Monash University, the leading authority on FODMAP research:

-BUT (and this is a big BUT), I’ve confirmed with Monash that they have not yet tested tigernut flour and cannot safely say that it is low FODMAP.
-So, until that happens, I cannot label my tigernut flour pancakes low FODMAP.
+BUT (and this is a big BUT), I've confirmed with Monash that they have not yet tested tigernut flour and cannot safely say that it is low FODMAP.
+So, until that happens, I am hesitant to label tigernut flour pancakes low FODMAP.

 In our correspondence, Monash mentioned that foods that have not been tested for low FODMAP can still be eaten by a person with IBS by testing their own tolerance to it.
 Read more about this here: www.monashfodmap.com/blog/testing-your-tolerance-to-untested-foods

 Although my experience with it is not vast, I would liken the taste of tigernut flour to a lighter version of whole wheat flour.
 It also has the littlest bit of of grittiness, so biting into the pancakes is kind of like biting into a berry with small seeds.
 I don't find it off-putting at all, but others may.